ragingwind/square-image/readme.md

 Type: `number`, or `array`, or `object`

 Options for the target image in renaming and resizing.
-It can be simple number and numbers in array, or object including detail options, which has a size as a key and can be have specific name and callback function for resized image. the callback function will give the filename, extension, size, and index of the size.
+It can be a simple number and numbers in array, or object including detail options, which has a size as a key and can be have specific name and callback function for resized image. the callback function will give the filename, extension, size, and index of the size.

 ```js
 var sizes = {